Morton High School (Morton, Illinois)

-Morton High School is the four year public high school of Morton Community Unit School District 709 in Morton, Illinois.
+Morton High School is the four-year public high school of Morton Community Unit School District 709 in Morton, Illinois, United States.

 Band

 The Morton High School marching band has become very well known regionally in recent years.
 The marching band website reports they have done well, both in local competitions and in national competitions sponsored by the Bands of America association.
-The high school band was also invited to play at the inauguration of the 44th President of the United States, Barack Obama, becoming the first band in central Illinois history do so.
-The high school also hosts a band invitational that ran for the thirteenth year in September, 2018.
+The high school band was also invited to play at the inauguration of the 44th president of the United States, Barack Obama, becoming the first band in central Illinois history do so.
+The school also hosts a band invitational that ran for the thirteenth year in September, 2018.
 The band competes at the State of Illinois Invitational Marching Band Championship, where it has won Class 2A since 2005.
 In 2010, the band placed 3rd in Class AA at the Bands of America Grand National Championships and advanced to national semifinals for the first time.
 In 2012, the band received the honor of being class 2A champions in the St. Louis Super Regional.

 The band has been the recipient of many honors and awards, including: